-Everyday (except on Tuesdays and special events) from 2pm to 6pm.
+Everyday (except Tuesday and special events) 2 - 6pm.